raskitoma/simple-mailer-python/README.md

 Access to this app via POST request with json object as body, with the following variables:

+- reason.
+If this is not present, it will assume you have only one route for mail.
 - name
 - email
 - message